KBMD/TS-highlights-2025/README.md

 # Draft of *Tourette syndrome research highlights from 2025* by Hartman et al
-**Below the horizontal rule is generic information about this collaborative writing platform.**

 What you see here is just a *very* early draft or playing around, to see if this platform works for us.